• Skip to main content

 This process can be mentally taxing due to the cognitive load involved in stopping one task and starting another, shifting gears to focus on the new task, and getting accustomed to the new situation with all its stimuli.
 Frequent context switching and jumping from task to task can lead to a decrease in productivity and efficiency.

 Context switching is a key component of executive functioning, encompassing a range of cognitive processes that regulate, control, and manage other mental activities.
+Context switching difficulty and cognitive inflexibility are closely related: the effort of mentally disengaging from one task, set of rules, or way of thinking and re-engaging with another is significantly higher when your thinking naturally gravitates toward depth and consistency rather than rapid shifting.

 For many neurodivergent individuals, context switching can take significant effort.
 It is usually considered to be related to ADHD, but it’s not strictly an ADHD trait.
+The extended effort needed by context switching can also be one of the reasons behind the autistic need for clarity.

 Table of Contents[Hide][Show]